 Doug Baier is Senior Counsel in Tyson & Mendes’ Denver office.
 Mr. Baier’s practice focuses primarily on complex personal injury matters, including catastrophic injury and wrongful death cases.

 Prior to joining Tyson & Mendes, Mr. Baier resolved numerous litigated matters including workers’ compensation, personal injury and criminal cases.
 He has successfully briefed matters in both state and federal court, and achieved success in numerous jury and bench trials.
 Additionally, he was named a 2016 and 2017 Washington State Super Lawyers Rising Star.

 Mr. Baier graduated cum laude from the University of Miami School of Law in 2010.
 While in law school, Mr. Baier was awarded the Dean’s Certificate of Achievement for his work in the Health and Elder Law Clinic.
 In 2007, Mr. Baier graduated from Kansas State University summa cum laude with a B.S. in Business Administration and a minor in Leadership Studies.
-Mr. Baier is licensed to practice law in California, Washington, and Florida.
+Mr. Baier is licensed to practice law in Colorado, California, Washington, and Florida.

 In his free time, Mr. Baier enjoys traveling, running and playing volleyball.